JustinWCola/Resource-Hacker-4.x/README.md

 ## 📥 Installation and Usage

-1. Download the latest version of the program from the Releases section.
+1. Download the latest version of the program from the [Releases section.](https://github.com/JustinWCola/Resource-Hacker-4.x/releases/tag/ResourceHacker-x.4)
 2. Extract the archive (the program is portable and does not require installation).
 3. Run ResourceHacker-x4.exe.
 4. Open the desired file via the File -> Open menu.

-## 📸 Screenshots
+# Keywords(ignore)

-*(Here you can insert links to screenshots if you plan to add them)*
+resource-hacker, windows-utility, exe-editor, dll-editor, pe-files, icon-editor, freeware, localization-tools, reverse-engineering, reshack